jesabelle94/mywork/README.md

 dataset used for teaching and learning purposes in data science and machine learning.
 It contains information about three species of penguins: Adélie, Chinstrap, and Gentoo.

-This dataset is often used for tasks such as classification, clustering, and data visualization.
-The data set is available [on GitHub](https:// allisonhorst.github.io/palmerpenguins/)

 <img src="https://allisonhorst.github.io/palmerpenguins/reference/figures/lter_penguins.png" width="600" height="300"/>